The environments of the radio galaxy population in SIMBA

-HERG satellites display slightly lower sSFRs, $\fedd$, and $\power$, owing to the reduced amounts of cold gas in richer environments.
+HERG satellites display slightly lower $sSFR$s, $\fedd$, and $\power$, owing to the reduced amounts of cold gas and turbulent nature of richer environments.
 Low mass centrals in under dense environments may be the reason for the presence of significant ongoing star formation in the LERG population.
 While there are small differences in the host properties of HERGs, there is no strong evidence that being a central or BCG is a required feature in the evolution of radio galaxies.